 - Listening and being supportive of the needs of others.

-- Being caring and understanding.
+- Being caring and seeking to understand.

 - Maintaining consistency between stated values and actions.